maadkalzu/PyConsGame/README.md

 **OR**

-Open a new terminal session and navigate to the Directory you want to save the file to and past this command `git clone https://github.com/maadkalzu/PyConsGame.git`
+Open a new terminal session and navigate to the Directory you want to save the file to and paste this command in the terminal

+`git clone https://github.com/maadkalzu/PyConsGame.git`

 **I hope you all enjoy <3**

 - Kalzu (maad)